Southern Corn Fritters Recipe

 Y’all will love this recipe for corn fritters using canned corn because it’s so easy to whip up in about five minutes, plus ten more to fry them.

-This is a bona fide recipe that has been on southern tables for generations.
+This is a bona fide recipe that has been on Southern tables for generations.
+The easy recipe doesn’t take much effort, and they are the perfect side for any meal.

 You can even add a little sugar to them for a sweet treat.
 You can also make them gluten-free, egg-free, or just about any way you’d like to.